hack4faith/colossians/Challenge02-Representing-Gods-Heart-To-Others.md

 **Challenges:**
 1. Using the online resource link provided, study each word; saints, grace and peace.
-From the "Thayer's Definition" write a definition for each of the following in your own words.
+From the "Definition" section, notice the tabs for Thayer, Strong, and Mounce.
+Click on each tab to read each and then write a definition for each of the following in your own words.
     - Saints, https://www.studylight.org/lexicons/greek/40.html.
 Write your definition.
     - Grace, https://www.studylight.org/lexicons/greek/5485.html.
 Write your definition.
     - Peace, https://www.studylight.org/lexicons/greek/1515.html.
 Write your definition.